 JULY 14th 2016

 For the after party the tour ended at Markham House, for an exhibition curated by Art Spin Imagined Spaces : Spaces Imagined.
-Presented by Wavelength Music we had a live performance by Delta Will, followed by a DJ set from DJ General Electric on his Boom Bike.
-We had a bike valet courtesy of Cycle Toronto, and food by Bunz Urbane Cuisine.
+There was a live musical performance by Delta Will presented by Wavelength Music, followed by a set from DJ General Eclectic on his Boom Bike.
+Bike Valet was provided courtesy of Cycle Toronto, and delicious food served up by Bunz Urbane Cuisine.